-7. Tighten the screw(s) located to the right of the amphenol cable(s).
-Use the plastic zip ties provided to secure the cable(s) to the NetGuardian where shown (bottom image).
-Note: You will use a zip tie on the NetGuardian's small metal tab to secure the left amphenol cable.
+7. Tighten the 2 screws located to the right of the amphenol cables.
+Use the plastic zip ties provided to secure both cables to the NetGuardian where shown (bottom image).
+Note: A zip tie will be used on the NetGuardian's small metal tab to secure the left amphenol cable.
 If your remote is equipped with the 4-pin analog connector, connect it to the NetGuardian and to the DB9 on the hinged panel.